magento/devdocs/guides/v2.1/rest/generate-local.md

 ### REST reference for Asynchronous API

-In addition to standard Swagger you can also generate live REST Asynchronous API documentation.
-To create this documentation, add `?type=async` parameter in standard Swagger URL:
+You can also use Swagger to generate live asynchronous API REST documentation.
+To create this documentation, add the `?type=async` parameter to the standard Swagger URL:

 `http://<magento_host>/swagger?type=async`

-This will return you information about all resources available for Asynchronous REST API.
+Swagger returns information about all resources available for asynchronous REST APIs.

 ## Return the JSON schema for one or more services